Types of Lilies: 10 Favorite Lilies to Elevate Your Garden

 Pests and Problems

 Unfortunately, the voles also love devouring the bulbs.
 To be able to grow any of the true lilies we had to build a special raised bed with hardware cloth tacked across the bottom to screen out the bulb-eating voles.
-To maximize the 3X8 foot space we disobeyed the rules and packed the bulbs in as closely as possible, about six inches apart.
+To maximize the 3X8 foot space we disobeyed the rules and packed the bulbs in as closely as possible, about 6 inches apart.

 Other than the voles, the most troublesome pest is the lily leaf beetle.
-It is called the red terror by lily lovers for the damage it does to the plants and developing buds.
+It is called the “red terror” by lily lovers for the damage it does to the plants and to developing buds.
 It looks like an oval-shaped, red ladybug without any spots.
 It has black legs, a head, and antennae.
 A native of Europe, it appeared in New England gardens in the 1990s.
 Researchers at the University of Rhode Island are working on finding a safe, biological control for them by experimenting with different parasitic wasps, but for now, the best control is to handpick both the beetles and their slug-like larvae early in the season.
 This can be a disgusting job since the larvae have the charming habit of covering themselves with their dung!

 See our complete guide on planting, growing, and caring for lilies.